Dairy Farmer - Job opportunities Alternative titles

 - ability to drive vehicles and operate farm machinery

-- usually start milking early in the morning, may work long hours during peak seasons, and often work six days a week
+- usually start milking early in the morning, but get time off in the day; may work long hours during peak seasons, and often work six days a week

 - work on farms and inside milking sheds